nvm-sh/nvm/README.md

 nvm-dev            latest              9ca4c57a97d8        7 days ago          1.22 GB
 ```

-If you got no error message, now you can easily involved in:
+If you got no error message, now you can easily involve in:

 ```sh
 $ docker run -it nvm-dev -h nvm-dev